beyond-all-reason/rfcs/active-rfcs/CPUTESTRFC.md

 # Motivation

-the reasons for allowing such a system would allow for players to see why their multiplayer performance is as good/bad on their end
+the goals are to allow for players to understand their performance vs other players to allow for community moderation of performance scores to alert players that their computer is not good enough by community standards to be in the match to alert players that they are likely to be the first to lag out during a match

 # Detailed design